senaite/senaite.databox/README.md

 pagesize of the listed items.

-The results can be further narrowed down to a specific date region by choosing a "from" and "to** date on one of the displayed date indexes.
+The results can be further narrowed down to a specific date region by choosing a "from" and "to" date on one of the displayed date indexes.

 <img src="static/3_databox_query.png" alt="Databox Query" />